 Very quick post on the relationship between , and .
 I will assume you already know what I am talking about, I’ll just be sharing some intuition on what those mean, but won’t bother with details.
 It’s more a reminder for me rather than something that intends to be useful, actually, but there’s almost nothing on the Internet about this!

-When we discover that (continuous functions with compact support) is dense in , we also discover that it does not hold for and .
+When we discover that (continuous functions with compact support) is dense in , we also discover that it does not hold if and .

-What that intuintevely means is that if you take away functions in from , you take away something fundamental for : you are somehow taking away a net that keeps the ceiling up.
+What that intuitively means is that if you take away functions in from , you take away something fundamental for : you are somehow taking away a net that keeps the ceiling up.

 The fact that it becomes false for limitless spaces () and means that the functions in do not need functions in to survive.

-What we find out, however, is the following chain of inclusions:
+What we find out, however, is that the following chain of inclusions holds:

 Continue reading “On the relationship between L^p spaces and C_c functions for p = infinity”